 The cost of an at-home sleep apnea test and use of sleep equipment varies.
 It often costs between $150 and $500.
 The cost is usually covered by most insurance companies.
 However, the patient must have the symptoms and meet “medical necessity” for an at-home sleep apnea test.
 Medicare, Blue Cross, Blue Shield, Aetna, Cigna, and most other insurance companies cover home sleep testing for sleep apnea.

 Suffering from sleep apnea isn’t healthy for your mind or body, but there are plenty of resources to help you obtain a diagnosis and find the best treatment with your doctor.
 Home sleep tests are a convenient and cost-effective method for getting your sleep apnea diagnosis, so talk to your doctor today about whether it can work for you.
-If you think you may be suffering from sleep apnea, take this quiz to assess your risk factor.
+If you think you may be suffering from sleep apnea, take this free sleep apnea assessment to determine your risk factor.